stem-piano/stem-piano-top/CONTRIBUTING.md

 New pianos go in new repositories.

-Naming:
+Naming suggestions.
-* Follow *stem piano* + model + model letter convention.
+* *stem piano* + model + model letter convention.
 Reserved letters: A, B, C, D, L, M, O, S, X, Z. Used letters: G.
 * Other conventions for name following *stem piano* may be suggested.

 ## General Guidelines